MdeCastelbajac/are_dynamic/README.md

 After a few weeks of an introduction course on Python we had to choose a specific dynamic system to work on.

 We had several ideas of simulations, like predator/prey systems, or road simulations, ...
-We, as a group of four students, finally chose the simulation of a restaurant which is a type of model called ABM, or Agent Based Model.
+As a group of four students, we finally chose the simulation of a restaurant which is a type of model called Agent Based Model, or ABM.
 ABM is a pretty new concept initiated in 1971, made possible by new mathematical theories and new computer capabilities.
-The idea behind an agent based model, is to set rules at an individual level on each entity called autonomous agents, and then to analyze how their interactions result in system wide changes.
+The idea behind an ABM, is to set rules at an individual level on each entity called autonomous agents, and then to analyze how their interactions result in system wide changes.

 An ABM is defined on wikipedia as